All Episodes

 Voters are shifting their attention away from the Iraq war.

-That the Iraq war would not be an issue in the 08 presidential race, and in fact, the future of the country would be.
+Who, ladies and gentlemen, mere months ago predicted to you that this would be the case, that the Iraq war would not be an issue in the 08 presidential race, and in fact, the future of the country would be.

-Representative Jim Cooper, moderate Democrat Tennessee, said not a single constituent has asked about the war during his nearly two-week-long Thanksgiving recess.
+Representative Jim Cooper, moderate Democrat, Tennessee, said not a single constituent has asked about the war during his nearly two-week-long Thanksgiving recess.

-Michael Capuano, or Capuano, anti-war Democrat Massachusetts, said only three of 64 callers on a town hall teleconference asked about Iraq.
+Michael Capuano, or Capuano, anti-war Democrat Massachusetts, said only three of 64 callers on a town hall teleconference asked about Iraq, a reflection that the war may be losing power as a hot-button issue in his strongly Democrat district.

-First term Representative Nancy Boyda, Democrat Kansas, echoing a view shared by many of her colleagues, said illegal immigration and economic unease have trumped the war as the top ranking concerns of her constituents.
+First term Representative Nancy Boyda, Democrat Kansas, echoing a view shared by many of her colleagues, said illegal immigration and economic unease have trumped the war as the top-ranking concerns of her constituents.

-See, folks, you know what's going to happen, particularly with Democrats before it happens, if you listen regularly to this program.
+See, folks, you know what's going to happen, particularly with Democrats, before it happens if you listen regularly to this program.

-And I don't know, he's still an editor of the New Republic or not.
+Now, in the Washington Post today, Peter Beinert, and I don't know, he's still an editor of the New Republic or not.

 Oh, that's right.